ervandew/eclim/src/doc/content/guides/uninstall.rst

     plugins directory where eclim is installed may be under ``~/.eclipse/org.eclipse.platform_<version>/configuration/eclipse/plugins``

+  - On Windows systems you can also remove all the eclim* files and ng.exe from your eclipse home directory.
+  - On Linux, BSD, OSX, etc., you can remove the symlinks created to eclim and eclimd found in your eclipse home directory.

 - <vimfiles>/eclim

   Remove the eclim directory under your vimfiles dir.